 In an interview, the default position of a prospective employer is to unconsciously presume that you possess self-awareness unless you do something that raises doubts.
 So your job is to avoid raising any doubt about your levels of self-awareness.

 Tip #3: See the world from the buyer's seat

 You reply honestly saying, "My Manager and I don't see eye to eye about the strategic direction of the business and she is too operational, I think."

 The normal conclusion from the person sitting opposite you, who would be your future boss, is that you have a problem with your Manager.
 And, that you’d possibly say the same thing about him in six months’ time.
 Very few prospective bosses like the thought of that.

 Even if you have the common sense not to make such a comment, do you analyse what it is that a prospective employer is likely to be worried about in relation to you and then deal with it?
 Your future boss may never specifically voice these concerns in the interview but that doesn't mean she is not mulling over it.
 It's your job to cover off on all such issues and turn them into non-issues.

 There is some debate currently about just what authentic leadership looks like in the workplace, but when vetting a job candidate, what an employer really wants is someone who is genuine and trustworthy.

-Australians have two strong characteristics here that make your job more challenging.
-We do not find boasting and ambit claims about achievements and abilities at all appealing.
-Further, we are experts at spotting a fake.
+Watch out for two strong characteristics that your interviewer may have that make your job more challenging.
+Some employers do not find boasting and ambit claims about achievements and abilities at all appealing.
+Further, others are experts at spotting a fake.
 So, you must sell your authenticity and your leadership qualities in a subtle, convincing manner.